curran/dashboardScaffold/README.md

  * 'visualizations' The configurations for each component in the dashboard.
    * Keys are arbitrary aliases that are used to reference the component in the 'name' property within layout nodes.
    * Values must be objects
-     * The 'module' property corresponds to the name of a javascript file that implements the component.
+     * The 'module' property corresponds to the name of a javascript file (more precicely, the name of the AMD module) that implements the component.
-     * All other properties are passed into the `setOptions()` method of the loaded component implementation (on initialization and on update).
+     * All other options are passed into the component by calling its corresponding setter-getter functions (on initialization and on update).